An adjustment factor incorporating the bunker and currency adjustments.

 A certificate that is usually issued by a local Chamber of Commerce.
 It establishes the country where the merchandise was produced or manufactured.

-It is often required by the customs authorities of a country as part of the entry process, for instance to grant preferential tariff treatment on imports of goods originating in a particular country.
+entry process, for instance to grant preferential tariff treatment on imports of goods originating in a particular country.

 c&f (C&F)